 Semester course; 3 lecture hours.
 3 credits.
 This course includes both theoretical and practical aspects of sustainable development and its relationship to land-use planning.
 Through examination of the literature, class discussion, focused exercises and guest speakers, students will develop the skills needed to evaluate and propose activities to plan for sustainable development.
 The course begins with an overview of the origins and definitions of sustainability and developing operational principles of sustainable development.
 The three "Es" of sustainability (environment, equity and economics) are then explored and connected to the role of the planner in influencing the balance between these dimensions in practice.
 A variety of tools and initiatives for sustainable practices are introduced, followed by examination of standards for measuring progress toward sustainable goals.
 Finally, through the evaluation of case studies and construction of policy recommendations, students will propose guidance for adapting local government function and modifying regulations and policies for implementing and governing sustainable communities.

 URSP 641.
-Citizen Participation and Negotiation.
+Public Participation and Negotiation.
 3 Hours.